rockowitz/ddcutil/README.md

 ddcutil uses DDC/CI to communicate with monitors implementing MCCS (Monitor Control Command Set) over I2C.
 Normally, the video driver for the monitor exposes the I2C channel as devices named /dev/i2c-n.
-There is also preliminary support for monitors (such as Apple Cinema and Eizo ColorEdge) that implement MCCS using a USB connection.
+There is also psupport for monitors (such as Apple Cinema and Eizo ColorEdge) that implement MCCS using a USB connection.

 A particular use case for ddcutil is as part of color profile management.